By Heather Rhoades

 The best way for eliminating iguanas is to keep them out of the garden in the first place.
 This form of iguana control means changing the environment some so it is not iguana friendly.
 Some ideas are:

-- Do not leave food scraps such as fresh fruits and vegetable out in the garden or compost bins, as this can be an additional food source for iguanas.
+- Do not leave food scraps such as fresh fruits and vegetable out in the garden or open compost bins, as this can be an additional food source for iguanas.

 - Get rid of areas where iguanas can hide such as brushy, low growth plants and shrubs and piles of branches or stone.

 - Cover or get rid of flat warm surfaces, such as sidewalks and rocks, where iguanas can sun themselves.

 - Fill in burrows as you find them.
 Do not leave a burrow open.
 Try to fill burrows during the day when the iguanas will not be in them.

 Making your garden more friendly to predators to help keep iguanas out of the garden is helpful.
 Owls, hawks and crows will all eat young iguanas.
 Pet dogs will bark at and sometimes chase iguanas, which will eventually drive the iguana out of the garden.
 Be aware though that large iguanas can hurt your pet, so use caution when deciding if your dog can be out with a wild iguana.

 Low fences around gardens can be enough to keep iguanas out.
 On trees and shrubs, a slick metal collar of 6 to 12 inches can be placed around the trunk of the plant to keep iguanas from climbing the plant and eating the flowers.

 You can try trapping or snaring iguanas.
 The best place to put traps or snares is at the end of recently erected fences.
 The iguana will walk along the fence and right into the traps as it looks for a way around the new fence.